 - Confirm the prompt.

-- After the installation is complete, you’ll have a bootable macOS Monterey USB installation drive.
+- After the installation is complete, you’ll have a bootable macOS Ventura USB installation drive.
 Connect it to your computer and restart it.
 Once you’re in, install Disk Drill.
 Then, refer to the “How to Recover Data from an Erased External Hard Drive on a Mac” section above for instructions on recovering your files with Disk Drill.

 Method 3: Use a Time Machine Backup